 Funds from the Direct Loan program will be utilized to cover institutional charges via a direct credit entry to the student's account.
 The student must authorize the institution (in writing) to credit their account with funds disbursed in subsequent payment periods for charges assessed in prior payment periods within the same academic year.

 Title IV credit balances are created when the Title IV awards exceed the total of the institutional charges in the period.
 After the applicable school charges have been covered, if funds are still available; those funds will be paid directly to the student to cover additional education-related expenses (i.e., housing, transportation, etc.).
 Students will be required to sign a Promissory Note for any loan program received, stating their repayment obligations.
 All funds awarded to students are subject to the submission of required documentation, compliance with the school Satisfactory Academic Progress policy, and with school rules and regulations.
 The availability of federal funds in general is subject to the continuous eligibility of the student and the institution, as well to the continuous appropriations of funds from the U.S. Department of Education.
 Students should be and will be fully informed of loan obligations prior to authorizing the institution to credit their account with any available FSA funds for any current direct institutional charges for tuition and fees, and any other institutional charges for books and supplies provided by the institution and assessed to the account; and a maximum of \$200.00 for direct institutional charges incurred in the prior academic year/loan period.
-If any FSA disbursements from loan funds are considered late disbursement and post withdrawal disbursements, the student will be informed and requested to approve those disbursements.
+If any FSA disbursements from loan funds are considered late disbursements.
 This institution does not provide room and board accommodations.